julianlam/feps/scripts/backmatter.md

 ## Facilitators

 The list of FEP's is maintained by the facilitators who are listed in the [FACILITATORS.md](FACILITATORS.md) file.
-Facilitators are neutral custodians of the FEP process, who merge PR's, create tracking issues, and start discussion threads for each FEP in the [SocialHub](https://socialhub.activitypub.rocks) developer community forum.
+Facilitators are neutral custodians of the FEP process, who merge PR's and create tracking issues.

 ## Contributing

 Do you have ideas to improve the FEP Process?
-Post your suggestions to the issue tracker, or on the SocialHub forum.
+Post your suggestions to the issue tracker, or on the [SocialHub](https://socialhub.activitypub.rocks) forum.
 The SocialHub developer community is a "DoOcracy" which means: “pick up any task you want, and then steer it to completion”.
 Your contributions are most welcome, so delve in and find out how you can help.

 ## License